Moraine Lake

-Moraine Lake is a glacially fed lake in Banff National Park, 14 km outside the hamlet of Lake Louise, Alberta, Canada.
+Moraine Lake is a snow and glacially fed alpine lake in Banff National Park, 14 km outside the village of Lake Louise, Alberta, Canada.
 It is situated in the Valley of the Ten Peaks, at an elevation of approximately 1884 m.
 The lake has a surface area of 50 ha.

-The lake, being glacially fed, does not reach its crest until middle to late June.
+The lake, being fed almost completely by snow-melt and glacial-melt, does not reach its crest until middle to late June.
 When it is full, it reflects a distinctive shade of azure blue.
-The unique colour is due to the refraction of light off the rock flour deposited in the lake on a continual basis by surrounding glaciers.
+The unique colour is due to the refraction of the blue end of the spectrum of sunlight off the rock sediment deposited in the lake on a continual basis in summer by the surrounding glaciers.
+The lake is completely created by nature and has not been dammed, drained, or otherwise altered by humans in any way, other than the visitor services which are strictly controlled by the National Park.

 The road to Moraine Lake is only open during the summer months (June-Sep).
-Since 2023, Parks Canada has closed it for personal vehicles year-round with only its shuttles, public transit and commercial operators allowed to access the road.
-Visitors can also bike the road.
+Since 2023, Parks Canada has closed it to personal vehicles year-round with only Park shuttles, public transit and commercial operators allowed to access the road.
+Visitors can also bicycle or walk the road, which is 10 km / 6 miles long one-way.

+The water from the lake, like other glacial lakes, is not potable without adequate treatment (both filtration and boiling).
+This is because the water contains silt and bacteria, despite its iconic pale blue appearance.